deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

 Deepgram’s real-time speech-to-text service provides two mechanisms that can help build a conversational flow.
 One is interim results, and the other is endpointing.
 Together, the two can give you information about when a speaker has finished talking, and when your system should respond.

 Interim results send back transcription messages every few seconds.
-These messages will be marked with `is_final=false`.
-This indicates that Deepgram is still gathering more information about its transcription, and has not yet finalized its prediction for the results.
-Over a longer duration of time, Deepgram will finalize its transcription for these interim results and send back final messages marked with `is_final=true`.
+This indicates that Deepgram is still gathering more audio and the transcription results may change as additional context is given.
+Once Deepgram has collected enough audio to make the best possible prediction, it will finalize the prediction and send back a transcript marked with `is_final=true`.

 Endpointing sends back a message as soon as no speech is detected (the default is after 10ms of silence).
 These messages will be marked with `speech_final=true` and `is_final=true`.